Why do I need a License for Communication to the Public of Sound Recordings and Audio Visual Works?

 Please call 0738645041,0710309695 or email info@kamp.or.ke.
 Our licensing consultants will provide you with the correct application form to complete.

-Who should apply for a KAMP-PRISK license?
+Who should apply for a KAMP Copyright and Related Rights License?

-• Broadcasting – licensing of broadcasting stations for the use of performance in a sound recording or audio-visual work
+- Broadcasting – licensing of broadcasting stations for the use of performance in a sound recording or audio-visual work

-• Communication to the Public – business establishments that publicly play sound recordings and audio-visual works e .g Public Service Vehicles (PSV), Hotels, Shopping Malls, Music Stores, Events, Cyber Cafes, Restaurants, clubs, Bars, Supermarkets, Banks, Cinema Halls, Salons, Gymnasiums etc.
+- Communication to the Public – business establishments that publicly play sound recordings and audio-visual works e .g Public Service Vehicles (PSV), Hotels, Shopping Malls, Music Stores, Events, Cyber Cafes, Restaurants, clubs, Bars, Supermarkets, Banks, Cinema Halls, Salons, Gymnasiums, etc.

-• Rental – for audio-visual performers rental remuneration should be paid by video/DVD outlets or distributors for the use of works in the rental market.
+- Rental – for audio-visual performers rental remuneration should be paid by video/DVD outlets or distributors for the use of works in the rental market.